 If you have recently received a refund check, consider using it to strengthen your personal balance sheet rather than spending it.
-As of February 28, 2014 the IRS has issued $147 billion in tax refunds.
-The average refund this year is $3,034, which is an increase of 5.6 % from this time last year.
-That’s a nice chunk of change!
 Here are five smart uses for your refund.

 Pay Off Credit Card Debt.

 The average US household with debt has around $15,000 in credit card balances with an average Annual Percentage Rate (APR) of 15.38%.
 If you’re currently only making the minimum payments on a $15,000 balance, making a one-time $3,000 payment would save more than $19,000 in interest and shave 9 years off the payoff date.
 Using your refund to pay off or pay down credit card debt is like earning 15.38% on an investment (depending on your APR).
 That is an incredibly valuable use of your money!

 If you don’t have any credit card debt, the next best option is assessing your savings.
 Nothing can derail your financial plans more than having inadequate cash reserves when you need them.
 Those who are unprepared for unexpected job loss or expenses are then forced to borrow at high interest rates or liquidate other investment assets at inappropriate times.
 Sadly, the number of Americans with no money saved for emergencies has risen to 28% according to Bankrate’s Financial Security Index.
 Your goal should be to have at least 3-6 months of expenses saved in your emergency fund, and this money should be easily accessible in a money-market or savings account.
 An Emergency Fund is a vital piece to your financial security and is definitely a smart use of your tax refund.